kimwalisch/primecount/doc/primecount-MPI.md

 Options:

-  -d, --deleglise-rivat  Count primes using the Deleglise-Rivat algorithm -g, --gourdon          Count primes using Xavier Gourdon's algorithm -l, --legendre         Count primes using Legendre's formula
+  -g, --gourdon          Count primes using Xavier Gourdon's algorithm.
-      --lehmer           Count primes using Lehmer's formula
+                         This is the default algorithm.
-      --lmo              Count primes using Lagarias-Miller-Odlyzko -m, --meissel          Count primes using Meissel's formula --Li               Approximate pi(x) using the logarithmic integral --Li-inverse       Approximate the nth prime using Li^-1(x) -n, --nth-prime        Calculate the nth prime
+      --Li               Approximate pi(x) using the logarithmic integral --Li-inverse       Approximate the nth prime using Li^-1(x) -n, --nth-prime        Calculate the nth prime
-  -p, --primesieve       Count primes using the sieve of Eratosthenes
       --phi <X> <A>      phi(x, a) counts the numbers <= x that are not divisible by any of the first a primes --Ri               Approximate pi(x) using Riemann R